axis87677-lgtm/External-Base-Case-Necessity-Recursive-Universe-Proven-by-Recursion-Theory-and-Godel/README.md

 - Different physical implementations produce genuinely different computational capabilities that manifest in reality.
 - Computation is therefore physically instantiated in the substrate.

-Furthermore, quantum computers do not merely simulate these operations — they directly exploit what quantum mechanics does **naturally**.
-Quantum mechanics performs computational operations (successor via creation operators, addition via superposition, multiplication via tensor products, and induction via unitary evolution) without human intervention or classical simulation.
-This demonstrates that the computational structure is **ontic** — an objective feature of physical reality itself.
-(We don’t force reality to follow our rules.
+# QM is the math:

-Quantum mechanics already does these operations on its own.
-That’s why quantum computers work the way they do — they’re just using what the universe is already doing naturally.
-We’re not inventing it, we’re just tapping into it.)
+Furthermore, quantum computers do not simulate these operations — they extract what quantum mechanics already performs.
+Quantum mechanics itself does the math: successor (creation operator), addition (superposition), multiplication (tensor product), and induction (unitary time evolution).
+These are native physical processes, not human inventions or classical simulations.
+The math is therefore ontic: it is already present in physical reality.
+Quantum computers simply read out the math the universe is already doing. thid id what i mean by substrate depdnence not just dutesch or quantum advantage.

 **The logical conclusion:**